smithlabcode/smurfseq_scripts/README.md

     be substituted for any means of excluding unmappable regions.
     In our CNV analysis, we used `bwa` (version...).

-## SMURF-seq Scripts
-1. Map the reads:

-  ./map/smurfseq-map.sh [reference] [reads]

 ## Contacts and Bug Reports

-Andrew D. Smith andrewds@usc.edu
+- Andrew D. Smith andrewds@usc.edu

-Rishvanth K. Prabakar kaliappa@usc.edu
+- Rishvanth K. Prabakar kaliappa@usc.edu

 ## Copyright and License Information
-Copyright (C) 2018 University of Southern California
+Copyright (C) 2019 The Authors

-Authors: Rishvanth K. Prabakar
+Authors: Rishvanth K. Prabakar and Andrew D. Smith

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by